setms/book/docs/requirements/digest.md

 Lack of adequate customer involvement leads to an **expectation gap**, a gulf between what customers need and what developers deliver.
 To keep this gap to a minimum, arrange frequent contact points with product champions.
+Don't limit this interaction to requirements, but involve users in as many activities as sensible.

 **Direct users** operate the product.
 **Indirect users** receive output from the product without touching it themselves.